chauhan130/SampleWeatherApp/README.md

 Tapping on the user's current location will get weather information of the current location.

 The *WeatherAPI* framework gets the weather information from [OpenWeatherMap](https://openweathermap.org).
 You pass the CLLocation instance and it will get the weather information in `LocationWeatherInfo` instance.
 The `LocationWeatherInfo` makes sure the units are preserved appropriately according to the server sends.
-The unit is displayed automatically by iOS.

 Todo:
 - [ ] Implement MVP/MVVM pattern.